 On the concert stage, he has joined the Santa Fe Symphony on numerous occasions for Handel’s Messiah as well as for a concert of opera favorites.
 Additionally, he has sung Mahler’s Das Lied von der Erde in a special arrangement at the XXI Festival International de Piano en Blanco & Negro in Mexico, further performances of Handel’s Messiah with the Las Vegas Philharmonic, and Dubois’ Les sept paroles du Christ in Lufkin, Texas.

 The tenor is also a former Apprentice Artist Santa Fe Opera, at which he sang Serrano in La donna del lago, and Des Moines Metro Opera.
 He was a district winner and finalist in the northeastern region of the Metropolitan Opera National Council Auditions and National Association of Teachers of Singing Singer of the Year in 2011 and first place winner of the graduate division in 2010.

-He holds a Bachelor of Music from Stephen F. Austin State University, at which his performances included Handel’s Messiah, Eisenstein in Die Fledermaus, and Sam in Susannah.
+He holds a Bachelor of Music and Master of Music degree from Stephen F. Austin State University, at which his performances included Handel’s Messiah, Eisenstein in Die Fledermaus, and Sam in Susannah.